gaqzi/reflections/content/python/use_assertis_to_check_literal_booleans.md

 ---
-title: Use 'assertIs' to Check Literal Booleans in Python Unittest
+title: Use 'assertIs' to check literal booleans in Python unittest
 date: 2022-01-24
 tags: Python
 ---